EchoSkorJjj/IS213-Education-Helper/README.md

 Democratising education for all, one student at a time.

 ## 🏆 2024 VMWare Tanzu Award Winner 🏆
+We're immensely grateful to Professor Alan Megargel and Instructor Swetha Gottipati for their guidance and expertise during the development of EduHelper.
+Their strategic insights and focus on user-centric design have been pivotal in shaping the project.

+We are also extremely grateful to Professor Rafael J. Barros for his guidance and support throughout the semester, especially during the periods where we pushed our projects for the Tanzu award.
+His advice and insights played a critical role in allowing us to showcase EduHelper in the best way possible.

 ## 📚 Table of Contents
 1. [Quick Start](#quick-start)